South Mountain Martial Arts

 group classes, except fencing:

-New students will also need an activity appropriate gi.
+New students will also need an activity appropriate keikogi (practice uniform).
 Insurance fees may be required.

-In all of our classes, our goal is to provide uncompromised, professional jujitsu instruction in a challenging and supportive environment.
+In all of our classes, our goal is to provide uncompromised, professional instruction in classical judo, in a challenging and supportive environment.

 As opposed to the ways that throws must be performed in our free play sessions, a two on one arm throw, from an outside grip, which lands an opponent face down can be very effective in self defense.